 When the cost of both brand name and generic levothyroxin skyrocketed two years ago, the first thing I did (after complaining loudly to the pharmacist, although it wasn’t his fault) was look at the Food and Drug Administrations’s (FDA) website.

 Following the Economics 101 rule of supply and demand, the sudden price increase of a drug is usually due to a shortage.
-Sometimes ingredients are difficult to find, or a quality control issue has limited the supply.
+Sometimes ingredients are difficult to find, or … read on

 Crowdfunding, done through internet companies such as Indiegogo and Kickstarter, has been popular for some time.
 It’s a simple idea: You post your project or fundraising goal on their websites and hope enough people are interested to make a donation.
 You can also offer incentives to increase your donors’ generosity.

 It seems the same concept has come to health care.
-I read about an interesting new internet start-up company called CrowdMed that, according to its mission statement, is:
+I read about an interesting new internet start-up company … read on

 Along with vast troves of credit card information and celebrity snapshots, hackers stole a record number of medical records from U.S. health-care facilities this year.
 In 2015, attacks targeting health data will become even more common, according to security researchers.